-To schedule an academic advising appointment, visit www.humsci.auburn.edu/acad and click "Make an Appointment with an Advisor" or call (334) 844-4790.
+To schedule an academic advising appointment, visit www.humsci.auburn.edu/acad and click "Schedule an Advising Appointment" or call (334) 844-4790.
 "Walk-in Wednesdays": 9-11am and 1-3pm, Spidle 266.

 Student Organizations and Selected Honoraries

 Students in Human Sciences may enhance their academic program by participating in a variety of student organizations and honoraries.
 Involvement with peers in these organizations can often help students develop leadership and communication skills, explore professional interests and career opportunities, and meet other students and faculty.
 Students are encouraged to review the information about student organizations and contact those that interest them.